How do I request Geneticure kits for my office?

 How do I find my kit ID?

 Within your collection kit you received an extra sticker containing a unique barcode.
 This is your kit ID.
-The insert provided with you sample collection kit has the extra sticker already affixed for safe keeping with your medical records.
+The insert provided with your sample collection kit has the extra sticker already affixed for safe keeping with your medical records.
 The kit ID sticker is the only unique identifier of your kit.
 Because we take privacy very seriously, if your kit ID is lost, we will not be able to retrieve it for you.
+Using the kit ID, please activate your kit prior to mailing in your sample.

 Are my results confidential?